ckiplab/issue/.github/ISSUE_TEMPLATE/bug-corenlp.md

 ---
-name: Bug report
-about: Create a report to help us improve
+name: "[BUG] CKIP CoreNLP"
+about: "[BUG] CKIP CoreNLP"
-title: ''
+title: "[CKIP CoreNLP]"
-labels: 'Priority: Medium, Status: 0-Pending, Type: Bug'
+labels: "Priority: Medium, Status: 0-Pending, Type: Bug"
-assignees: ''

 ---

-**Demo/Service Name**
-e.g. CKIP CoreNLP

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'